amplitude/amplitude-docs/content/collections/advanced-techniques/en/flag-prerequisites.md

 ### Release groups

-Utilize flag prerequisites to build a primary feature with multiple sub-features.
+Use flag prerequisites to build a primary feature with multiple sub-features.
 Sub-features require the primary feature to be `on`, unless a user is individually included as a tester in one of the sub-features.
 Targeting and bucketing applied to the primary feature are effectively applied to all sub-features which list the primary feature as a prerequisite.

 Common use cases for release groups are: